mukhal/mukhal.github.io/_posts/2017-9-25-Predicting-Movie-Genre-From-Title.md

 title: Predicting Movie Genre from Movie Title
 ---

-In this post we will attempt at the interesting classification problem from only its title.
+In this post we will attempt at the interesting classification problem : Predicting a movie genre from only its title.
 It would be very interesting to be able to make such prediction.
 It can be used to cluster movies based on genre.
 Plus it's a great way to explore various classification problems and the very famous word embeddings as well.

 ```python